hazardgoat/PyProcess/README.md

 A Python library for setting up projects using tabular data.
 It can create project folders, standardize delimiters, and convert files to CSV from either individual files or a directory.

 # Documentation
-To install, navigate to the directory holding your Python libraries, then past the "pyprocess" folder into it.
+To install, navigate to the directory holding your Python libraries, then copy the "pyprocess" folder into it.
 The pyrocess folder should contain the `pyprocess` and `__init__.py` files.

 Example path: `C:\Users\<user>\miniconda3\envs\<user envs>\Lib\site-packages\pyprocess`